 Today, at WTT Solutions, we will share insights into the evolution of software development and how Agile has transformed the way software is created, tested, and deployed.
 Agile has not only changed development processes but has also revolutionized the entire technology landscape.
 However, the evolution of software development has not stopped there — new trends and practices are emerging, pushing Agile principles to new levels and beyond.
+Staying informed and adaptable to current trends is crucial as they signify the ongoing changes and opportunities within the software development landscape.

 The Birth and Rise of Agile Development